orlagh-sweeney/we-ride-cycling-club/README.md

 ### Tools Testing
 The following tools were used to test the website:
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): This was used throughout the project to test responsiveness, to de-bug any issues, and to test changes to HTML and CSS before implementing them in Gitpod.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/): This was used to check the responsiveness of the site on different device sizes (mobile/tablet/laptop/desktop).
+    - This revealed that the form was too short for tablet devices of 800x1280 revealing spacing underneath the footer.
+Height of the form section was increased to resovle this issue.

 ### Browser Tesing
 The website was testing on the followin browsers with no issues: